Commander17X/MeckaLLM/README.md

 ```

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.
+All contributors must agree to the usage policy and terms of use.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.
+The license is subject to the usage policy and terms of use outlined above.

 ## Credits
 Created by Commander17X